Eddie Mercado: Awards and nominations

-Death
+Later years and Death

-He died at around 3:30 pm on September 18, 2006, at the Parañaque Medical Center following multiple organ failure.
+In May 2003, Mercado suffered a stroke and underwent brain surgery to remove the blood clot.He died at around 3:30 pm on September 18, 2006, at the Parañaque Medical Center following multiple organ failure.
 He was cremated at the Trinity Funeral Homes, and his wake was held at the Alabang New Life Christian Center.